Polly-Contrib/Polly.Contrib.Hedging/README.md

 ## When do we need this policy?

-- A common case is the use of multiple endpoints of a service for retrieving a resource
+- A common case is the use of multiple endpoints of a service for retrieving a resource.
-- It has as primary goal to improve latency, but it is load expensive.
+- When there are multiple possible solutions for a task, if high latency is not desired, then hedging is needed.
+It allows the selection of the fastest solution from a set and it has as primary goal the improvement of latency.

 # Usage